• Skip to main content

 Thinking good wins because:

-• no matter what the results are of your thoughts, at least, you will be feeling good while thinking.
+• Regardless of your thoughts results, at least you will feel good while thinking.

 • good thoughts are going to make your life smoother.

-• thinking good thoughts is going to motivate you to stay on the best path for yourself.
+• thinking good thoughts will motivate you to stay on your best path.

 • these positive thoughts will help fuel your direction and accomplishments.

-If you are going to think at all, why not think good thoughts?
+If you will think at all, why not think good thoughts?

 The cost of thoughts in your mind is nothing, probably the least energy expended of anything that you will do today, so why not think the best thoughts possible?